 Fun fact: I led a group of 35 young adults and high school students to Sydney, Australia for World Youth Day in 2008.
 World Youth Days are incredible events.
 I recommend everyone going at least once!

-What I am looking forward to most about being a father: This is hard to answer.
+What I love most about being a father: This is hard to answer.
 So much.
 It will be giving the child secure love together with my wife, again and again, and watching him or her delight in that love.
 Giving him or her a single home in which they can stand upon to confront all of life's difficulties.
 It will be mediating God's abundant love and seeing him or her grow in the faith.
 It will be encouraging his or her gifts to unfold mysteriously before our eyes.
 It will be my child's baptism.
 It will by my child's birthday parties.
 It will be taking my child to Church, tossing him or her up in the air and making them giggle, telling him or her stories from life and made-up ones (of course!), and introducing my son or daughter to nature, hiking, forgiveness and humility, thinking deeply about life's great questions, Notre Dame football, animals (especially corgi dogs), watching one's own food grow in a garden, music, praying, being creative, reading fun and exciting stories, working hard, travel to new places, etc.

 Our wedding date and place: May 28, 2011, St. Bernadette Church, Silver Spring MD

 Our honeymoon: We visited Rome for two and a half weeks and loved every minute!
 We had our marriage blessed by the Pope (then Benedict XVI), prayed at St. John Paul II's grave, climbed St. Peter's dome, toured ancient catacombs, visited Assisi and the Mediterranean Sea, prayed in more churches than we can remember, and delighted in the pizza, pasta and gelato at every corner.
 It was a blessed way to start our married life together!